Feedback

 :

-To install the script above under /etc/init.d/gwan and run it (under Ubuntu):
+To install the script above under /etc/init.d/gwan and run it (under Debian):

 gksudo gedit /etc/init.d/gwan (paste the script above and save the file)